 Enron had one of the most pervasive impacts on the accounting profession and the investment community since the Depression.
 The largest bankruptcy in American history has called into question the effectiveness of auditors and the integrity of the accounting profession, as a whole.
 In the post-Enron era, dramatic reforms have been passed, several of which have impacted the ability of the accountants to continue as a self-regulated profession.

-Other players in the Enron saga, including financial analysts and lawyers, will also feel the effects of Enron's demise, which will likely result in sweeping reforms in independence, conflict of interest rules and liability limits.
+Other players in the Enron saga, including financial analysts and lawyers, have also felt the effects of Enron's demise, which has resulted in sweeping reforms in independence, conflict of interest rules and liability limits.